EtomicCheese/Ultimate-Resourcepack-Docs/doc/Ultimate-Resourcepack-Tutorial.md

 ![\u00a73Cheese in Minecraft](content/images/8.png)

 You can see that the last to characters in "Cheese", "`se`" has been reset to the default values.
-Though you can see that the foldername in windows has become unreadable, but it looks good in minecraft.
+Though you can see that the folder name in windows has become unreadable, but it looks good in minecraft.

 Here is a table containing all `§` codes and unicode escape characters: